 Volunteers who complete their training as a Stephen Minister join an active, caring ministry working under supervision.

 Think and pray about this opportunity for service.
-If you would like to join us, please select one of the application options below.

 For more information, call 336.553.2651 or email us.